adrianthedev/upmin-admin-ruby/README.md

 # No Longer Actively Maintained

 Upmin Admin is no longer under active development.
-We recommend that you check out [Administrate](https://github.com/thoughtbot/administrate) if you are in need of an admin framework.
-It is created by the people at [thoughtbot](https://thoughtbot.com/).
+We recommend that you check out [Administrate](https://github.com/thoughtbot/administrate) (by [thoughtbot](https://thoughtbot.com/)) or [Avo](https://github.com/avo-hq/avo) if you are in need of an admin framework.

 # Upmin Admin
 [![Gem Version](https://badge.fury.io/rb/upmin-admin.svg)](http://badge.fury.io/rb/upmin-admin)